Supreme Court Strikes Down State Law Barring 'Political' Apparel In Polling Places

 After leaving the polling place twice without voting, he came back with his lawyer and was allowed to vote.
 But his name and address were taken down, because the law provides for up to a $300 fine for violating the ban on political apparel.
 The state, however, claims the fine has never been levied.

-Cilek and the Minnesota Voters Alliance sued, claiming his constitutional free-speech rights had been violated.
+Cilek and the Minnesota Voters Alliance sued, claiming his constitutional free speech rights had been violated.

 Not so long ago, election days looked nothing like they do now